What Is Encryption and How Does It Work?

 What is an encryption algorithm?

-An encryption algorithm is a set of rules that computers follow to change readable data into scrambled data.
-The scrambled data appears as random code, but it allows decryption using a specific key.
+An encryption algorithm is a set of steps a computer follows to turn readable data into scrambled data.
+It can be unlocked with the right key.
 Here are the most common examples of algorithms.

 Data Encryption Standard (DES)